LoizosKo/loizosko.github.io/README.md

 ### Hi there 👋
 🔭 I’m currently working on data science projects on R and Python

-🌱 I’m currently learning **Data Science**
+🌱 I’m currently learning: **Data Science**
 -  Data management techniques in various file formats and databases
 -  methods of data visualization and exploratory data analysis
--  methods to ensure reproducible of results) and **Quantitative Modeling**
+-  methods to ensure reproducible of results

+**Quantitative Modeling**
 - framework for quantitative modeling
 - including problem statement exploratory analysis, modeling, and evaluation